-“This is getting on my nerves”, “I have a gut feeling”, it’s my intuition”, sound familiar?
+“This is getting on my nerves," “I have a gut feeling," "It’s my intuition”-- do any of these sound familiar?
 Anyone reading this can relate.
-These terms that all of us have uttered many times in our lives can be literally associated to a little-known phenomenon in the parasympathetic system called the Vagus nerve, this remarkable nerve is vital for a variety of functions in your body and brain.
+These terms that all of us have uttered many times in our lives can be literally associated with a little known phenomenon in the parasympathetic system called the Vagus nerve; this remarkable nerve is vital for a variety of functions in your body and brain.

 - Heart rate

 And a whole lot more...

 It weaves and meanders from the base of the cranium touching larynx, heart and lungs your gut right through to the colon.
 We have to remember that we are bio-electromagnetic beings, we can’t move a muscle without having an electrical impulse triggering that function and many other functions for that matter.

 This nerve plays a pivotal role in our emotions hence why there have been significant studies on vagus nerve stimulation to relief PTSD, depression, and anxiety.

 There is an inextricable link between the vagus nerve and our emotions when looking at anxiety, for example, our nervous system comprises two contra systems that continuously send information from your brain to your body and back again.
 Hormones like adrenaline and cortisol readying you for action preparing your muscles to move with haste whereas the parasympathetic system helps your body to relax.

 These systems act as decelerators and accelerators once the vagus nerve secretes acetylcholine into your system this decreases the blood pressure and heart rate de-stressing your organs and promoting overall relief and a sense of calm and well-being.

 When under stress your brain increases the production of hormones called (CRF’s) corticotropin-releasing factor This triggers (ACTH) Adrenocorticotropic hormone which enters the bloodstream and adrenal glands which triggers cortisol and adrenaline.